I work on free will, folk-psychology and the neuroscience of decision-making & action control

 I have worked on:

 I have previously worked on the problem of causal deviance.
-More recently I have worked on interpretations of scientific models, specifically with a focus on ontological determinism/indeterminism.
-I have also conducted an experimental study to investigate the folk-conceptions of lay-people: Specifically, which philosophical concept of free will best fit the common-sense notion of everyday people.
+More recently I have worked on interpretations of scientific models, specifically with a focus on whether we have sufficient reason to interpret probabilistic models in terms of ontological indeterminism.
+I have also conducted an experimental study to investigate which philosophical concept of free will best fit the common-sense notion of lay-people.

-Epistemic Virtues and Underdetermination: When Should We Be Indeterminists?
-(Forthcoming)
+Epistemic Virtues and Underdetermination: When Should We Be Indeterminists? (under review)